---

 For startups, equity allocation is more than just a financial decision, it’s a tool for fostering commitment and collaboration.
 Early employees often play a critical role in shaping the company’s trajectory, and equity rewards their contributions while encouraging alignment with the company’s vision.

-Structuring equity to meet investor expectations is a critical step for startups seeking funding.
-Investor equity agreements frequently include provisions like preferred stock rights, liquidation preferences, and anti-dilution protections.
-These elements not only safeguard investor interests but also enhance their confidence in the venture.
+Structuring startup acquisition deal structures to meet investor expectations is a critical step for startups seeking funding.
+Investor equity agreements include preferred stock rights.
+They may also contain liquidation preferences and anti-dilution protections.

 By integrating these investor-focused provisions, startups can create a robust equity structure that aligns with both their growth goals and investor expectations.